Adan-Garcia/UnamedChronicle/README.md

 ## Status

-The game is under active development and currently in the early prototype phase.
+The game is under active development and currently in the early development phase.
-The main gameplay loop is functional with support for AI-assisted world simulation and storytelling.
+The main gameplay loop is currently unfinished and in very early development.

 If you're interested in testing, collaborating, or just following the project, feel free to reach out.